top of page

 What exactly is trauma?

-Trauma isn’t limited to devastating events that happen to us like accidents or abuse but also encompasses not receiving the good things in life like safety, affection, and attention to need.
-It can manifest in many ways, from chronic stress to feelings of inadequacy.
+Trauma isn’t just about devastating events like accidents or abuse.
+It also encompasses failing to receive positive experiences like safety, affection, and attention.
+Trauma can manifest in many forms, leading to chronic stress or feelings of inadequacy.

 • Emotional neglect in childhood: Growing up without emotional support can leave lasting scars.

-• Relational loss: Unprocessed grief can create emotional wounds that impact how we relate to others.
+• Relational loss: Unprocessed grief can create emotional wounds that affect how we interact with others.

-• Bullying or social rejection: These experiences often lead to self-doubt and difficulty trusting others.
+• Bullying or social rejection: These experiences often result in self-doubt and difficulty in trusting others.

 • Chronic illness or injury: The physical and emotional toll can be traumatic.

-In the simplest form, ANY time a scary or painful emotion is greater than the joy stored in the individual’s Joy Center (aka the right orbital prefrontal cortex), it becomes a trauma for that individual.
-That’s why what’s traumatic for one may not be traumatic for another.
-If the joy tank is low, it can’t absorb & neutralize the incoming pain and that’s what causes trauma.
+In simple terms, trauma occurs when a painful emotion exceeds the joy available in an individual’s Joy Center (the right orbital prefrontal cortex).
+What might be traumatic for one person may not be for another.
+If the joy tank is low, it can’t absorb and neutralize incoming pain, leading to trauma.

 Close-up of a chain-linked gate secured with a silver padlock, "Schlage" engraved.
 Dark, industrial setting, conveying security.